The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Results

 Lastly, we analyze the average event impulse strength, $J_Q$, in non-dimensional form, $J^*_Q$ (Equation~\ref{eqn:JQStar}).
 We use the same values for $U_\infty$ and $k_a$ as was used for $T^*_Q$, and additionally the average friction velocity over the whole dune field, $u_{\tau,02}$.
 We begin by first looking at the evolution in the Alkali Flat.
 Beginning with $z/\delta = 0.01$ (Fig.~\ref{fig:JQ}a), where, despite the low magnitude, it is clear that $Q_2$ and $Q_4$ events have higher average impulse values compared to $Q_1$ and $Q_3$ events.
 Further, at $z/\delta = 0.06$ (Fig.~\ref{fig:JQ}b), the magnitude of $J^*_Q$ has significantly increased, especially for $Q_2$ and $Q_4$ events, but as was seen with $T^*_Q$, at the ASL height (Fig.~\ref{fig:JQ}c) and above (Fig.~\ref{fig:JQ}d), the average impulse decreases for all events.
 Much like $T^*_Q$, $J^*_Q$ follows similar trends observed within the dune field too.
 For $z/\delta = 0.01$ (Fig.~\ref{fig:JQ}a), $J^*_Q$ maintains larger values for $Q_{2}$ and $Q_{4}$ events, compared to $Q_{1}$ and $Q_{3}$ events, at all $\hat{x}$.
 Moreover, just as was observed with frequency of events and $T^*_Q$, the largest $J^*_Q$ values for $Q_2$ and $Q_4$ events at this elevation occurs between $\hat{x}_5$ to $\hat{x}_8$.
 Moving to $z/\delta = 0.06$ (Fig.~\ref{fig:JQ}b), $Q_2$ and $Q_4$ events continue to display larger values of $J^*_Q$, with $Q_{2}$ events consistently having the highest magnitudes.
 Similar to $T^*_Q$, the largest values for $J^*_Q$ are found between $\hat{x}_4$ and $\hat{x}_6$.
 Next, at $z/\delta = 0.1$ (Fig.~\ref{fig:JQ}c), values of $J^*_Q$ at $\hat{x}_1$ mimic those found in the Alkali Flat, and then begin to increase at $\hat{x}_2$ and $\hat{x}_3$.
 Again, the largest values for $J^*_Q$ at this elevation are also contained within $\hat{x}_4$ and $\hat{x}_6$.
 Finally, at $z/\delta = 0.3$ (Fig.~\ref{fig:JQ}d), the magnitude of $J^*_Q$ is very low, until $\hat{x}_7$ where the IBL height begins to surpass $z/\delta = 0.3$.
-Additionally, we observe a large disparity between the magnitudes of average impulse for $Q_2$ and $Q_4$ events.
+Additionally, we observe a large disparity between the magnitudes of average impulse for $Q_2$ and $Q_4$ events. {As was done for $T^*_Q$, we use a right-tail t-test ($\alpha = 0.05$) to test the statistical significance of the increase in $J^*Q$, downstream of the roughness within the IBL.
+At $z/\delta = 0.01$, there is a significant increase at all stations downstream of the transition.
+For $z/\delta = 0.06$, interestingly, the significance is not seen until $\hat{x}_4$, whereas for $T^*_Q$, $Q_2$ and $Q_4$ saw a significant increase at $\hat{x}_2$.
+We observe from Table}~\ref{tab:duneHeight} {that the largest dunes are found at this station, indicating that perhaps closer to the wall the dunes hold a larger influence over $J^*Q$.
+However, for $z/\delta = 0.1$ and $z/\delta = 0.3$, we find that the mean event impulse is significant once within the IBL, at stations $\hat{x}_2$ and $\hat{x}_5$, respectively. }